What if the At-Fault Driver Lies to the Insurer?

 • Distracted driving

-Before the police arrive at the scene, you should still make a point to take photos of the scene and damage to your vehicle.
+Before the police arrive at the scene, you can take photos of the scene and damage to your vehicle.
 These pictures can go a long way to proving fault for a crash and backing up your version of events.

 If your insurance claim was denied because of a lie or misleading statement the other driver made to his or her car insurance company, you should seek legal help.